 The Wired magazine article tells us that Alex Kipman, one of the inventors of the Kinect, is one of the chief inventors of the Hololens.
 So I started searching at the USPTO web site for patents co-invented by him which mentioned things like a “mixed reality display device.”
 The patent that image above is from is innocently named “Exercising applications for personal audio/visual system“, and tells us in its abstract that:

 The technology described herein includes a see-through, near-eye, mixed reality display device for providing customized experiences for a user.
-The personal A/V apparatus serves as an exercise program that is always with the user, provides motivation for the user, visually tells the user how to exercise, and lets the user exercise with other people who are not present
+The personal A/V apparatus serves as an exercise program that is always with the user, motivates the user, visually tells the user how to exercise, and lets the user exercise with other people who are not present

-So the Hololens is an exercise program that you can easily carry around with you, and lets you exercise with people whom aren’t really there.
+So the Hololens is an exercise program that you can easily carry around with you and lets you exercise with people who aren’t there.